peterszerzo/scaling-tricks-for-geo/README.md

 	}());

-This is by no means polished code.
+Note that this is by no means polished code.
 On actual applications, I moved all logic generating ``richGeoJson`` into an instance method on the collection.
 Generating the view ended up in a controller module.
 The API changed a little bit to conform to make things more consistent across a larger codebase.

-You may have noticed that this post is not presenting a library, perhaps just a few ideas on how one could be created, if a formalized version makes sense for your project.
-For me at the moment, I don't think it does.
+My goal was not presenting a library, perhaps just a few ideas on how one could be created, if a formalized version makes sense for your project.
+In this example, extending the view from a handy, well-documented base class would undoubtedly make things a bit more clear.
+This could become an open-source miniproject, and if you're interested in having it around, please let me know.

-## So, worth it?
+## So, Worth it?

 I think so.
 From personal experience, these tricks do give some organizational and semantic clarity, more code reuse and more flexibility to implement new features.
 What do you think?
-Care to do me a favor and head over to [GitHub](https://github.com/pickled-plugins/scaling-tricks-for-geo/issues) and write down some thought?
+Care to do me a favor and head over to [GitHub](https://github.com/pickled-plugins/scaling-tricks-for-geo/issues) and write down some thoughts?

 Otherwise, or until then, happy mapping!

-## Acknowledgements

-Many thanks for Tom McWright and Georgia Bullen for reviewing the content and clarity of this post.
-Since it is the very first one I publish, their encouragement went a long way.